-Is America's Greatest Medicine, \$1; six for \$5.
+ica's Greatest Medicine. \$1: six for \$5.
 Hood's Pills cure all Liver Ills.
 25 cents.

 How's This?
-Wooffor One Hundred Dollars Reward for proce of Catarth that cannot be cured by Hall's Catarth Cure.
-F.J.
-CHRNEY & Co., Props., Toledo, O. We, the undersigned, have known F.J.
-Che-ney for the last 15 years and believe bim per-fectly honorable in all business transactions and financially able to carry out any obliga-tion m de by their firm.
-Want & Tauxax, Wholesale Druggists, Toledo, Oh o.
+We offer One Hundred Dollyre Reward for any one of Catarrh that cannot by cured by Hall's Catarrh Cure.
+F. J. CHENEY & Co., Props., Toledo, O. We, the undersigned, have known F. J. Che-ney for the last 15 years, and believe him per-fectly honorable in all business transactions and financially able to carry out any obliga-tions de by their firm.
+We have a transaction of the second second second O b. c.

-Oh o.
+Ob o.
 WALDING, KINNAN & MARVIN, Wholesale Druggists, Toledo, Ohio.
-Hall's Catarrh Cure is taken internally, act-ing directly upon the blood and mucous sur-aces of the system, Price, Tac, per bottle, Sold by all Druggists.
+Hall's Catarrh Cure is taken initernally, act-ng directly upon the blood and mucous sur-aces of the system.
+Pice, 750, pe bottle.
+Sold y all Druggists.
 Testimonials free.
 Hall's Family Pills are the best.